ptasker/petetasker.com/content/blog/using-async-await-jquerys-ajax.md

 ```

-And result *actually* returns the AJAX result.
+And the `result` variable *actually* returns the AJAX result.
 Cool right?

 The big benefit of async/await is that it makes asynchronous code *appear* synchronous.
 As in, do this thing, wait for it to finish and then give me the result.